 Why This Matters

-As a pharmacology nurse, you're not just memorizing drug names—you're building a mental framework for understanding how medications work across body systems.
+As a nursing student in pharmacology, you're not just memorizing drug names.
+You're building a mental framework for understanding how medications work across body systems.
 The top prescribed medications represent the most common conditions you'll encounter: cardiovascular disease, metabolic disorders, mental health conditions, and chronic pain.
 Exam questions will test your ability to recognize drug classes, anticipate side effects, identify contraindications, and understand why one medication might be chosen over another for a specific patient.

 Cardiovascular Agents: Blood Pressure & Heart Function